 Like Google, Apple allows developers on the App Store to conduct in-app purchases, but it collects a 30% commission on those transactions, and this is where Epic took umbrage.
 In July, Epic Games founder Tim Sweeney criticized Apple and Google for taking too large a cut from developers, calling the practice “terribly unfair and exploitative.”

-On August 13, Epic added a new feature to Fortnite on iOS and Android, allowing users to make their in-app purchases directly from Epic (at a discount), bypassing Apple and Google.
+On August 13, Epic added a new feature to Fortnite on iOS and

 Apple responded by removing Fortnite from the App Store, and Google did the same on Google Play.
 Epic quickly filed lawsuits challenging the companies and claiming anti-competitive practices.
 Epic also released a video parodying Apple’s classic 1984 ad, this time with an apple-man as Big Brother.
 Epic’s quick response suggests the company was expecting a fight.